iNamik/go_lexer_matcher/README.md

 -------

 The package is built using the Go tool.
 Assuming you have correctly set the
-$GOPATH variable, you can run the folloing command:
+$GOPATH variable, you can run the following command:

 	go get github.com/iNamik/go_lexer_matcher